 With a population hovering around 13,000 people, Cesky Krumlov shares many of Prague’s old world charms without its big city pitfalls.
 In Rick’s words, it’s the “quaint, small-town Europe that many people dream of experiencing”.

 Cesky Krumlov deserves one or two nights but if you’re pressed for time, then you can visit on a guided day tour with Get Your Guide.

-If you’re looking for suggestions on where to eat, then check out our food guide with a list of great restaurants to try in Prague.
+Our Czech food guide offers suggestions on what dishes to look for in Prague.
+If you’re searching for recommendations on which restaurants to visit, then check out our food guide with a list of great restaurants to try in Prague.

 Nine may be too many for most people so I’ve listed three of our favorites below.
 Be sure to click through to the full food guide for more pictures and information.

 1. Lahudky Zlaty Kriz

 Lahudky Zlaty Kriz specializes in oblozene chlebicky, a type of open-faced sandwich popular in Czech cuisine.
 It’s similar to Spanish pintxos except it’s more artfully presented and made with softer bread.

 If you’re a big meat eater, then you’re going to love Nase Maso.
 It’s both a butcher shop and restaurant that’s known for serving some of the best meat in Prague.

 We enjoyed Nase Maso so much that we wound up eating here twice.
 Aside from this delicious plate of roasted bone marrow, we had bone-in ribeye steak, house-made sausages, and some of the most fantastic dry-aged burgers.

 U Parlamentu is a great place to try traditional Czech food.
 They serve the usual meat and potatoes fare like this tasty pork chop with golden chanterelle sauce and a side of buttery spaetzle.